sirajudheenam/sirajudheenam.github.io/docs/_posts/2021-06-25-what-it-takes-to-become-an-IT-professional.md

 	- Python
 	- Ruby
 	- Perl
-- HTML and CSS
+- Know some basic HTML and CSS
 [Video Tutorials](http://www.dontfeartheinternet.com/) on HTML and CSS
 - Markdown - Know how to use it.
-This document itself is written using MarkDown format and published using [Jekyll](https://jekyllrb.com/docs/).
+This blog itself is written using MarkDown format and published using [Jekyll](https://jekyllrb.com/docs/).

 If you have picked JavaScript and [NodeJS - NodeSchool](https://nodeschool.io/) or [FreeCodeCamp](https://www.freecodecamp.com/) of the best place to learn them.